iamhriturajsaha/YES-BANK-STOCK-PRICE-PREDICTION/README.md

-# 📈 YES BANK STOCK PRICE PREDICTION
+# 📈 Yes Bank Stock Price Prediction

 ## 🚀 Project Overview

 This project focuses on forecasting the monthly closing prices of **Yes Bank shares** using advanced ensemble machine learning models.
-Accurate price prediction is crucial for financial decision-making, and this solution is tailored for that purpose using a structured ML pipeline with rigorous analysis and modeling techniques.
+Accurate price prediction is crucial for financial decision-making and this solution is tailored for that purpose using a structured ML pipeline with rigorous analysis and modeling techniques.

 ---